ZanMax/roadmaps/README.md

-# roadmaps
+# Road Maps
-With roadmaps app you can create and share your plans with other people
+The roadmaps app allows you to create and share your plans with others.